cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Empirical evaluation approaches contain both __qualitative__ (characteristics) and __quantitative__ (measured values) measurement methods.
 Both types of methods have their own advantages and tradeoffs (Isenberg 2013).

+Case studies in particular have been endorsed by researchers (Isenberg 2013, Lam et al. 2012, Shneiderman and Plaisant 2006) as a viable method for studying the context of visualization usage.

+#####Case studies

+Shneiderman and Plaisant (2006) describe a method for carrying out case studies called Multidimensional In-Depth Long-Term Case Studies (MILCs).
+The method was originally developed for evaluating creative tools.

+__multidimensional__: using observations, interviews, surveys, automated loggin, etc. to assess user performance and system utility.
+__in-depth__: intense engagement of the researchers with expert users
+__long-term__: longitudinal studies, beginning with trainning and ending with usage proficient enough to change strategies for users

+Perer and Shneiderman (2009) explore long term case studies, inspired by Multidimensional In-Depth Long-Term Case Studies (MILCs) (Shneiderman and Plaisant 2006).
+Perer and Shneiderman (2009) give a long-term case study template with five parts:

+- __Interview__: Figuring out the intentions of the domain experts, which is one benchmark of success.
+- __Training__: Users attend a training session with tool developers and receive a training manual.
+-__Early use (2 - 4 weeks)__: Domain experts begin using the tool in their work place.
+Observers visit the workplace to interview on progress.
+Developers address user needs by adding features to the visualization tool and provide technical support.
+-__Mature use__: Somewhat "ethnographic" style observation.
+No additional help or upgrades from developers.
+-__Outcome__: Exit interview with domain experts.
+Explain how software impacted research.

 #####Accuracy and efficiency

 Chen et al. (2000) utilize _accuracy_ and _efficiency_ measures as dependent variables in their meta-analysis.